peterharas/beatingforex/README.md

 | CLSTM           | Forex           | 54.215%         |
 | J.P.
 Morgan     | S&P 500 stocks  | 56.7%           |

+Looking at the loss curves proves that the model learned actual patterns and is not overfitting to the noise in the training data.
+Initially, the training and validation loss decrease jointly, once the model learns everything there is to learn from the data the validation loss begins to stagnate.
+The red line is the loss of a model that would randomly guess "up" or "down", both models outperform that baseline after a few epochs.

+CTTS loss curves:
 ![CTTS Loss](/assets/ctts_loss.png)

+CLSTM loss curves:
 ![CLSTM Loss](/assets/clstm_loss.png)

+While predicting, the models return the probability of the price of a currency going up based on an observed period.
+The plot below shows the distribution of the predictions for the CTTS model.
+The further away a prediction is from the 0.5 mark, the more confident the model is about the veracity of its claim.
+When only considering the observations where the model is 75% sure about its prediction, the accuracy of the prediction increases to even **69.23%**.

 ![CTTS Violin](/assets/ctts_violin.png)